vstconsulting/polemarch/doc/restapi.rst

 .. http:post:: /api/v1/projects/{id}/execute-playbook/

-   Execute ansible playbook.
+   Executes ansible playbook.
 Returns history id for watching execution process.

    :arg id: id of project.
    :<json number inventory: inventory to execute playbook at.
    :<json string playbook: playbook to execute.
    :<json *: any number parameters with any name and string or number type.
 All
-     those parameters just passes as additional command line arguments to ``ansible-playbook`` utility during execution, so you can use this feature to widely customize of ansible behaviour.
-For any ``key:value`` in command line will be ``--key value``.
-If you want only key without a value (``--become`` option for example), just pass ``null`` as value.
+     those parameters just pass as additional command line arguments to ``ansible-playbook`` utility during execution, so you can use this feature for wide customization of ansible behaviour.
+For any ``key:value`` in command line there will be ``--key value``.
+If you want to post only key without a value (``--become`` option for example), just pass ``null`` as value.

    Example request: